How Scout Works

 - Specify roles via the crontab: optionally, you can pass a command-line argument to the scout agent to specify the roles it should belong to.

-- Friendly with Chef: we provide an official chef recipe for roles-enabled server configuration.
+- Friendly with Chef and Puppet: we provide an official Chef recipe and Puppet module for roles-enabled server configuration.

 Can plugin code be updated on my server without my knowledge?